botpress/botpress/README.md

 Please follow the [Conventional Commits](https://conventionalcommits.org/) specs when doing commits. **Pull requests not respecting this commit style will be rejected.**

-## Community

-There's a [Slack community](https://slack.botpress.io) where you are welcome to join us, ask any question and even help others.

-Get an invite and join us now! 👉 [https://slack.botpress.io](https://slack.botpress.io)

 ## Development steps

 To modify, test or create modules, please install [lerna](https://github.com/lerna/lerna).

 Then run `lerna bootstrap`.
 This will initialize all modules and link them (using `yarn link`).
 Then in your bot, use `yarn link @botpress/module-name` to use the local version of that module.

-## Publishing changes (Botpress team only)

-Run `./push-changes.sh`

 ## License